 - Mylars were a mere one or two feet high at maturity.

-- Mylars lived hundreds of years on average.
+- Mylars lived well over a thousand years, on average.

 - Psst – I’ll let you in on a little secret: The Sphinx, Stone Henge, the pyramids – these world wonders and many others were not built by ancient aliens or human slaves, instead they were built by thousands of tiny Mylars who had nothing better to do with their time.

 - Adam was capable of mating with Alyssa many times a day.